jhpyle/docassemble/_docs/config.md

 loops can be detected and a warning raised, but other times they are hard to detect because even deliberate code could loop or recurse for a long time.
 Thus, **docassemble** has hard limits on the amount of looping and recursion it will do.
-By default, these limits are set at 500 loops and 500 recursions.
+By default, these limits are set to 500 loops and 500 recursions.
 If you get an error that "there appears to be an infinite loop" or "there appears to be a circularity," then these limits were exceeded.
 If you want to change these limits on a